ibm-cloud-docs/key-protect/at-events.md

 - The `responseData.eventAckData.eventId` field includes the unique identifier that is associated with the event.
 - The `responseData.eventAckData.eventType` field includes the type of lifecycle action that is associated with the event.
-- The `responseData.eventAckData.newKeyVersionId` field includes the unique identifier of the latest key version used to input ciphertext on wrap requests.
+- The `responseData.eventAckData.newKeyVersionId` field includes the unique identifier of the latest key version used to wrap input ciphertext on wrap requests.
 - The `responseData.eventAckData.newKeyVersionCreationDate` field includes the date that the latest key version was created.
-- The `responseData.eventAckData.oldKeyVersionId` field includes the unique identifier of the previous key version used to input ciphertext on wrap requests.
+- The `responseData.eventAckData.oldKeyVersionId` field includes the unique identifier of the previous key version used to wrap input ciphertext on wrap requests.
 - The `responseData.eventAckData.oldKeyVersionCreationDate` field includes the date that the previous key version was created.

 #### Restore Key